 However, the pipes of small waste water systems are often only partially filled.
 The solution in regard to this challenge is to create a short measuring section with a fully filled pipe.

 For this purpose, a short pipe section is simply inserted into the water duct with its outlet angled upwards so that the opening lies above the top of the straight pipe.
-This ensures that the short measuring section is always fully filled.
+This ensures that the short measuring section is always filled.

 However, it is much simpler and more practical with ultrasound:

 The compact transducers are mounted onto the outside of the pipe wall and weigh next to nothing.
 As a result, it is very easy to insert the preconfigured measuring tube in the sewage duct.
 In addition to that, the clamp on transducers are not subjected to any wear and tear by the medium flowing inside the tube.
-The inertia-free acoustic measuring method is characterised by its extraordinary measuring dynamics.
+The inertia-free acoustic measuring method is characterized by its extraordinary measuring dynamics.
 Even the slightest flow velocities are detected reliably.
 The strong transmitting power of the FLUXUS ultrasonic flowmeter also ensures reliable measurements even if there are coating formations inside the pipe.
-Even very high solid contents are accurately measured via the embedded HybridTrek mode of the FLUXUS.
+Even very high solid contents are accurately measured via the embedded HybridTrek mode of the FLEXIM meter.

 - Reliable detection of waste water inflow rates

 - Collection of empirical data for network analysis as a basis for improving the canal system and designing a sewage treatment plant that meets demand